wealdtech/execd/README.md

 execd --execdb.url=postgres://chain:secret@localhost:5432 --execclient.address=http://localhost:8545/
 ```

-Here, `execdb.url` is the URL of a local PostgreSQL database with pasword 'secret' and 'execdb.address' is the address of a supported consensus node.
+Here, `execdb.url` is the URL of a local PostgreSQL database with pasword 'secret' and 'execdb.address' is the address of a supported execution node.

 `execd` allows additional configuration for itself and its modules.
 It takes configuration from the command line, environment variables or a configuration file, but for the purposes of explaining the configuration options the configuration file is used.
 This should be in the home directory and called `.execd.yml`.
 Alternatively, the configuration file can be placed in a different directory and referenced by `--base-dir`, for example `--base-dir=/home/user/config/execd`; in this case the file should be called `execd.yml` (without the leading period).